Srija9391/Vision-AI/README.md

 **Text Extraction:** Leverages Tesseract OCR for extracting text from images.

 **Generative AI Integration:** Uses Google Generative AI to provide detailed image descriptions and personalized assistance.

+Here is the video of the application  "C:\Users\91939\Downloads\Untitled video - Made with Clipchamp (1).mp4"